telerik/blazor-docs/components/editor/prosemirror-schema/overview.md

 ## Editor Schema

-The Editor uses a built-in schema with predefined nodes and marks, which describes some of the most common HTML tags and their basic attributes like id, class, and style.
+The Editor uses a built-in schema with predefined nodes and marks, which describes some of the most common HTML tags and their basic attributes like `id`, `class`, and `style`.

 To change the existing nodes and marks or define new ones, you can: